- Prospective Students

 TransLink (Infrastructure Program Management Department)

-What was your role (what type of work did you do)?
+2. What type of work did you do during your co-op placement?
 What were some of your responsibilities?

 I worked for TransLink within the Infrastructure Program Management Department.
 My official title at TransLink was “Student Transportation Planner – GIS” but I can basically be seen as a GIS Technician.
 My role at TransLink has had me doing all kinds of work.
 I have had to create data inventories, create map styles & designs, perform updates on existing maps, create web maps and the list goes on.
 I am basically responsible for assisting my supervisor in providing GIS services for workers all over TransLink.
 Most of my work has required me to use ArcGIS, Microsoft Excel, and Google Earth.